 Development that is permitted at Council's discretion may be subject to terms and conditions to ensure it will not detract from the general quality and amenities of the area.

-2. Full Municipal Services Required
+2. Developments that Require Municipal Water and Sewer Services

-No residential or other main uses (other than a non-building use) will be permitted in the MD zone unless it is to be connected to both municipal water and sewer services.
+The following uses will only be permitted in locations where they can be connected to both municipal water and municipal sewer services.